singhkishan2003/Weather_Application/README.md

 ## Introduction

-The Weather App provides real-time weather data for different cities.
+The Weather Application provides real-time weather data for different cities.
 Users can enter a city name to get the current temperature, weather conditions, humidity, and more.
 The app is built using React and leverages Material UI components for a polished user interface.

 ## Technologies Used